FOSSforlife/writings/chatgpt.md

   Ask questions that require synthesis, interpretation, or theory-building rather than recall or definitions.

 - **Bridge disciplines on purpose**
-  Combine fields (e.g. philosophy + media, CS + psychology, art + politics) to surface insights that wouldn’t appear within a single domain.
+  Combine fields (e.g. philosophy + media, CS + psychology) to surface insights that wouldn’t appear within a single domain.

 - **Provide just enough context**
   Frame the question so the model knows _why_ you’re asking and _from what angle_, without over-constraining the answer.